imagine-space/TOMLWORKCV/README.md

 I am a full-stack software engineer with a diverse range of technological interests.
 I achieved a distinction in a Masters course in Virtual and Augmented Reality at Goldsmiths College where my final project explored machine learning and human movement.
 Most recently I worked for crowdfunding firm Republic where I led a team to deliver regulatory software.

 I have 4 years experience as a Ruby on Rails platform engineer with extensive experience building high quality and reliable software.
-I have taken a course in Kubernetes Application development and am looking to apply these skills in a professional setting.
-Furthermore I intend to combine the artificial intelligence skills from my masters course with my platform developer experience.
+I have taken a course in Kubernetes application development with a view to applying these skills professionally.
+I have expertise in building novel artificial intelligence systems from my masters course.
+This combined with my extensive platform developer experience makes me a great candidate for a modern software engineer position.

 ## Work Experience